datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 - handles one and only one step in the process
 - imports the tools it needs from modules that are included in the project.

-It is common to run scripts in a shell like Bash (Bourne again shell).
+It is common to run scripts in a shell, for example Bash (Bourne again shell).

 `@script`